BeyondATC/BeyondATC_Wiki/docs/announcements/llm.md

 **Why is the controller not saying the fix name/numbers correctly?**

-This is an experimental feature that is still being refined.
-As with any experimental functionality, adjustments are needed to ensure consistent performance.
-These details will be addressed when the development team focuses on finalizing the feature.
+This is still being refined; adjustments are needed to ensure consistent performance.
+These details will be addressed as the development team continues to improve the feature.

 ---